 I am an associate professor of Pediatric Care Science and the leader of the ”Childhood Cancer Healthcare Research” group at KI.
-I perform research in Intercultural Care & Clinical Ethics; the research aims at increasing knowledge about the relationship between patient/family and healthcare professionals with different cultures/languages and how ethical difficult situations can be handled.
+I perform research in Intercultural Care & Clinical Ethics; the research aims at increasing knowledge about the relationships between patients/families and healthcare professionals with different cultures/languages and how ethical difficult situations can be handled.
 I am also a pediatric nurse specialist and worked for approximately 13 years with pediatric cancer care at Astrid Lindgren Children's Hospital, Karolinska University Hospital/Solna (KS).
 Since 2014, I am on leave from my clinical employment, but I am passionate about pediatric cancer care and I am still working on R & D issues and clinical ethics (eg as a member of the R & D group at Po1, KS and as a member of a Nordic working group in ethics in pediatric cancer care).

 I am active in several international collaborations, among other things, I am active in the NOPHO/NOBOS working group in ethics (Member 2008-still, Chairman 2014-2018), which aims to be a Nordic competence group that develops and disseminates knowledge and methods for ethical support in pediatric oncology.
-Within SIOP (International Society of Pediatric Oncology) I am active in the Nursing Steering Committee (Member of 2015, Chairman 2016-still); focused on “improving the lives of children with cancer and their families worldwide.”
+Within SIOP (International Society of Pediatric Oncology) I am active in the Nursing Steering Committee (Member 2015-still, Chairman 2016-still); focused on “improving the lives of children with cancer and their families worldwide.”

-Areas of interest/competence: pediatric oncology nursing/healthcare science, intercultural care, clinical ethics, qualitative research, grounded theory.
+Areas of interest/competence: pediatric oncology, nursing/healthcare research, intercultural care, clinical ethics, qualitative research, grounded theory.

 Doctor of Philosophy in Pediatric Science, KI, 2008